ibrahimroshdy/refresher/README.md

 In V2 and onwards, refresher project will change its architecture as the project grows.
 `Refresher V1` is a monolithical single host project using dockerized containers sharing the same network to serve different purposes.

->There are so many wrongs here but for a jumpstart option this **can** be considred.
+>There are so many wrongs here but for a jumpstart option this **can** be considered.

 ![](images/architecture/refresher-architecture.png)